ishine/natsume/README.md

 Use CRF to estimate the accent phrase boundary, which is more accurate and reasonable compared to rule-based method.

+Please make sure you have installed [CRF++](https://taku910.github.io/crfpp/) and its python binding.

 ```python
 from natsume import Natsume